abbylewis/Spring_memory/README.md

 ### `./Illustrator files`

-Adobe illustrator files used to create conceptual figure, graphical abstract, and annotated figures for manuscript
+Adobe illustrator files used to create conceptual figure and annotated figures for manuscript